docker/machine/docs/drivers/gce.md

 # Google Compute Engine

 Create machines on [Google Compute Engine](https://cloud.google.com/compute/).
-You will need a Google account and project name.
+You will need a Google account and a project id.
 See https://cloud.google.com/compute/docs/projects for details on projects.

 ### Credentials